Hexheld/hexheld-docs/MD/Pilot16.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | `S` | `Z` | `I` | `H` | `A` | `V` | `D` | `C` |

-`C` - Set if an unsigned addition or subtraction produced a carry, cleared otherwise.
+`C` - Set if an addition or subtraction produced a carry, cleared otherwise.
 Also used by shift and rotate instructions as a bit input/output.

 `D` - Represents the data segment mode.
 For more information, see **Memory Access**.